-The Santa Clarans are descendants of the residents of Puye, a group of mesa top and cliff dwellings located about 10 miles northwest of today's pueblo (but still on the reservation).
-The present pueblo was established in the mid-1500's to get the people closer to the Rio Grande in a time of severe drought.
+The Santa Clarans are descendants of the residents of Puyé, a group of mesa top and cliff dwellings located about 10 miles northwest of today's pueblo (but still on reservation land).
+The present pueblo was established in the mid-1500s to get the people closer to the Rio Grande in a time of severe drought.

-While Santa Clara is best known for its pottery, other artisans create beautiful beadwork, woodcarving, sculpture, embroidery and weaving.
+While Santa Clara is best known for its pottery, other artisans create beautiful beadwork, woodcarving, sculpture, embroidery, baskets and woven goods.